frsyuki/gitnoted/README.md

            -h 0.0.0.0 -p 4567
 ```

-## Starting with a private github repository
+## Running server with a private github repository

 Instead of using public Github Wiki (Github Wiki is always public), you can put Markdown files on a private github repository.
 File name must be `<name>.md` (ends with `.md`).